r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 Additional caveats have been seen with github actions, a version of the Windows 2022 runner.
 The runner uses GNU make from Chocolatey rather than from Msys2.
-While the example above testing presence of pkg-config works fine with Msys2 build of GNU make, it currently doesn't work with that of Chocolatey.
+While the example above testing presence of pkg-config works fine with Msys2 build of GNU make, it at some point didn't work with that of Chocolatey.
 The problem is that this build of make would not use the shell to execute `pkg-config` in `$(shell pkg-config --cflags libtiff-4)`, so it would not find pkg-config (pkg-config is a shell script), but instead it